 The market garden was a vital source of income for Guy’s parents, Sicilian migrants who grew up during the Great Depression before piecing together enough money to migrate to Australia.
-They quickly established themselves as market gardeners, and Guy spent the formative years of his childhood there, helping his parents to grow and sell produce growing to support their family.
+They quickly established themselves as market gardeners, and Guy spent the formative years of his childhood there.

 Seeing the water from the dam transform the family property into a working farm that could sustain their livelihood instilled Guy with an affinity for water engineering that would serve as inspiration for his future career.